 A commodity exchange is a place where buying and selling of commodities occurs.
 Exchanges perform 3 valuable functions:

-- exchanges set rules and regulations to promote transactions between buyers and sellers in the marketplace
+- Exchanges set rules and regulations to promote transactions between buyers and sellers in the marketplace.

-- exchanges display valuable price and market information to all parties interested in a particular commodity associated with the exchange
+- Exchanges display valuable price and market information to all parties interested in a particular commodity associated with the exchange.

-- bought or sold in the cash market or
+- bought or sold in the cash market, or

-- buy or sell a product via a futures contract.
+- buy or sell a product via a futures contract

-The cash is where actual physical commodities are bought and sold at a price negotiated between buyer and seller.
+The cash market is where actual physical commodities are bought and sold at a price negotiated between buyer and seller.
 However, the futures market functions by using legally binding futures contracts, not the actual commodities themselves, which can be bought and sold.
 These agreements (futures contracts) provide for the delivery of or receipt of a specified amount of a particular commodity during a specified future month.

 Hundreds of futures contracts are traded on exchanges in the United States, Canada and around the world.
 Listed below are the North American exchanges with primary agricultural related futures contracts.
 All of these exchanges also trade options, another risk management tool provided by each exchange for a particular product.